 How do I get and keep a good credit score?

-There are no secrets or shortcuts to building a strong credit score.
-Following these guidelines should help:
+There are no secrets to building a strong credit score, but following these guidelines should help:

-Pay your bills on time, every time.
+- Pay your bills on time, every time.
 One way to make sure your payments are on time is to set up automatic payments, or set up electronic reminders.
-If you have missed payments, get current and stay current.
+If you’ve missed payments, get current and stay current.

 Tip: If you close some credit card accounts and put most or all of your credit card balances onto one card, it may hurt your credit score if this means that you are using a high percentage of your total credit limit.

 Tip: Check your credit report regularly and make sure the information in your credit reports is correct.
 Visit AnnualCreditReport.com to get a free copy of your credit report from the nationwide credit reporting companies.
-You can receive a free credit report once every 12 months.
+You can receive a free credit report from each of the big nationwide credit reporting companies once every 12 months.

 Tip: If you have a problem with credit reporting, you can submit a complaint with the CFPB online.